Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Lessons Learned and Challenges

 \subsection{Assertion and readability}

-Our current strategy to produce assertions in the generated tests is based on HTTP responses.
+Our current strategy to produce assertions in the generated tests is based on responses.
 However, as testing of an industrial application, test assertions would be required to be more comprehensive.
 As pointed out by our industry partner, we plan to firstly extend our assertions with respect to databases.
 In addition, with this study, we found that some content in responses are non-deterministic.
 A proper handling is required for producing assertion to deal with such non-deterministic content, to avoid generating flaky tests.

 One major concern from testers/developers about automatically generated tests is readability.
 A more readable output would help them to identify problems and locate faults. \evo integrates a test clustering technique for splitting tests into different files with respect to faults in the context of REST APIs~\cite{marculescu2022faults}.
 First, a further handling for RPC would be needed.
-In addition, considering hundreds of tests as \csA, more clustering strategies would be required, e.g., splitting test suites grouped by endpoints.
+We now support splitting tests, which identified thrown exceptions, into a separated file.
+Considering hundreds of tests (for example, for \csC), more clustering strategies would be required, e.g., splitting test suites grouped by interfaces, business scenarios.
 Moreover, we could also simplify the generated tests by moving over-informative inputs and assertions into a separate file, as suggested by some of the testers at Meituan.
 But whether such move would have side-effects on debugging will need to be investigated.
+It would also be helpful to name tests with meaningful info, such as RPC interface name, or the scenario that the test examines.
+Responses in industrial APIs could by very complex and huge, and not every properties are important to them.
+Assertions need to be optimized, but how to determine the optimization (such as based on ``importance'', but how to calculate ``importance''?) is required to study.
 Furthermore, test readability can be one of the objectives to optimize for~\cite{daka2015modeling}.